relloyd/tubetimeout/README.md

 # TubeTimeout

-TubeTimeout is a super light-weight parental controls app able to keep track of & block YouTube usage on your home network.
+TubeTimeout is a light-weight parental controls app able to keep track of and block YouTube usage on your home network.

 After setup, use the UI at http://tubetimeout.local to devices to groups and configure usage limits.

+## Requirements

+TubeTimeout runs on low spec hardware like a RaspberryPi Zero 2w or OrangePiZero3 and works best when there is a wired ethernet connection.

 ## Prerequisites

-### Hardware

-It runs on a low spec hardware like a RaspberryPi Zero 2w or OrangePiZero3 and works best when there is a wired ethernet connection.

-### Networking

 * Disable IPv6 on your home network
 * Disable DHCP on your router and let the TubeTimeout device take over (it uses dnsmasq)

-## Get Started
+## How To Get Started

 The following is a rough list of commands required to install TubeTimeout on a vanilla OrangePiZero3 running Armbian o/s.